ongardie/cubicle/README.md

 First, exit out of any running Cubicle environments.

-For Docker, kill the running Cubicle containers and remove the "cubicle-base" image.
+For Docker, stop and remove the running Cubicle containers and remove the "cubicle-base" image.

 Assuming the same paths as in the installation instructions above: